sfnw-dev-owner/process-manuals/Exterior_Trim/exterior_trim.md

 ## Step 2 \-- Side trim away from door

 -   Using a pre-cut side trim piece for side of window away from door
--   Put EXTERIOR caulk as shown
+-   Apply EXTERIOR caulk as shown
 -   2 nails 1-½" below top\
     ---   1 nail in the middle of the board every 8"\
     ---   2 nails 1-½" above the bottom.

 ## Step 3 \-- Side trim between window and door

--   Put EXTERIOR caulk down the middle

--   Center and nail as above.
+-   Apply EXTERIOR caulk down the middle.
+Center and nail as above.

 ## Step 4 \-- Bottom piece